 It can be spread by the watery stuff from a runny nose or eyes.

 It takes about 8-12 days after contact with measles for the person to become unwell.

 See the doctor and stay home.
 Rest and sleep a lot.

 Mum, dad or whoever cares for you may give you paracetamol or ibuprofen mixture or tablets to bring down the fever and ease up any headache.

 Bright light, TV or computer games may hurt your eyes so this is a good time to rest or get mum or dad to read your favourite stories to you.

 Measles is very infectious from when you start being unwell until 4 or 5 days after the rash comes.
-This is not a good time to invite your friends for a sleep over!
+This is a bad time to invite your friends for a sleep over!
 Don't go near young children or elderly people.

 to avoid measles